-The Wyandotte Creek GSA is a joint powers agency formed to comply with the requirements of SGMA for Wyandotte Creek Groundwater Subbasin underlying the COUNTY OF BUTTE, CITY OF OROVILLE, THERMALITO WATER AND SEWER DISTRICT.
-The Wyandotte Creek Subbasin is described in California Department of Water Resources (DWR) Bulletin 118 (2020), Sacramento Valley Groundwater Basin, Wyandotte Creek Subbasin, Number 5-21.69 which is classified as a Medium Priority Subbasin comprised of approximately 59,382 total acres.
-As required by SGMA, the Wyandotte Creek GSA adopted a Groundwater Sustainability Plan (GSP) in 2022 to manage and monitor groundwater resources in the subbasin.
-Failure to implement the GSP and comply with SGMA could result in the State of California intervening to manage the local groundwater basin and corresponding groundwater resources.
+The Wyandotte Creek GSA is a joint powers agency formed to comply with the requirements of SGMA for that portion of the Wyandotte Creek Groundwater Subbasin underlying the BUTTE COUNTY, CITY OF OROVILLE, and THERMALITO WATER and SEWER DISTRICT.
+The Wyandotte Creek Subbasin area is described in California Department of Water Resources Bulletin 118 (2020), Sacramento Valley Groundwater Basin, Wyandotte Creek Subbasin, Number 5-021.69 which is classified as a Medium Priority Subbasin comprised of approximately 59,382 total acres.
+As required by SGMA, the Wyandotte Creek GSA adopted a GSP in 2022, and must now implement that GSP as required by law to prevent the State of California from stepping in to manage the local groundwater basin and corresponding groundwater resources.